wangxt0719/MUSA620FINALPROJECT/README.md

 - the time section during the game (Feb 4 18:00 pm - 22:00 pm);
 - the time section after the game (Feb 4 22:00 pm - Feb 5)

-For each time period, we have clipped the data to count points inside the City of Philadelphia only, and we have used the "sample" function in R to extract 20,000 sample points for each time period, because the very initial large data contents will slow the working process.
-After the data cleaning and reformating, we have 20000 device geological records for each time segment, total of 60,000 device records usec in the analyzing process.
+For each period, we have clipped the data to count points inside the City of Philadelphia only, and we have used the "sample" function in R to extract 20,000 sample points for each period, because the very initial large data contents will slow the working process.
+After the data cleaning and reformating, we have 20000 device geological records for each time segment, a total of 60,000 device records used in the analyzing process.
-We then installed the points into ArcMap, using the Philly's demographic data (medium rents; medium region income, etc) and the crime data to spatial join with points, so that the point layer will contain more sophisticated spatial information.
+We then installed the points into ArcMap, using Philly's demographic data (medium rents; average region income, etc.) and the crime data to spatial join with points, so that the point layer will contain more sophisticated spatial information.
 When we have projected point data and Philly neighborhood data, we then installed the data back into the R, starting the next step.

 ___